Sertraline is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Sertraline and breastfeeding

-Sertraline passes into breast milk and has been linked with side effects in breastfed babies.
+Sertraline passes into breast milk in tiny amounts and has been linked with side effects in a very few breastfed babies.
+However, it‘s important to continue taking sertraline to keep you well.
+Breastfeeding will also benefit both you and your baby.

 Cautions with other medicines